-Lecture 2: Clinical Interventions and Strategies- This lecture will cover the clinical implications of Ellis’ distinction between disturbed and nondisturbed emotions; how one goes about assessing irrational beliefs; the distinction between practical versus emotional problems and solutions; why REBT proposes addressing emotional problems before practical problems; and the prerequisite insights necessary before disputing client irrational beliefs.
-There will be a focus on the B (belief) C (emotional and behavioral consequences) connection.
+Lecture 2: Clinical Interventions and Strategies- This lecture will cover the clinical implications of Ellis’ distinction between disturbed and nondisturbed emotions; how one goes about assessing irrational beliefs; There will be a focus on the B (belief) C (emotional and behavioral consequences) connection.
 This ultimately asks clients to assume responsibility for their thoughts, feelings, and behaviors, thereby giving them control to change them.
 The distinction between Beck’s challenging of the inferences, versus Ellis’ elegant solution of challenging the evaluations clients make from their inferences is highlighted.
 REBT’s active-directive hypothesis-driven approach to assessment will be taught.
-Strategies to get to clients’ irrational beliefs, including Inductive awareness, Inductive interpretation, and Inference Chaining will be taught.
+Strategies to identify clients’ irrational beliefs, including Inductive awareness, Inductive interpretation, and Inference Chaining will be taught.
 A focus on inference chaining will occur, as this is the heart of REBT’s approach to eliciting client irrational beliefs.
 Finally, challenging/disputing strategies will be taught to participants to replace client irrational beliefs with rational alternative beliefs.
 The use of various cognitive, emotive, and behavioral homework assignments will be emphasized.

 Lecture 3: REBT’s Conceptualization of Emotions- This lecture discusses the binary model of distress as it relates to emotions.
 A review of the inference themes of the dysfunctional negative emotions (depression, anxiety, anger, shame, guilt, hurt) and the functional negative emotions (sadness, concern, annoyance, disappointment, regret) as well as the respected behavioral/action tendencies will be addressed.

-Lecture 4: Learning from Errors in REBT- Beginning therapists practicing REBT make a variety of errors, including not being active and directive, not setting an agenda, not recognizing when the target emotion has changed during a session, allowing clients to spend too much time talking about their past, etc. This lecture reviews the common errors therapists make as well as strategies to correct them.
+Lecture 4: Learning from Errors in REBT- Beginning therapists practicing REBT make a variety of errors, including not being active and directive, not setting an agenda, not recognizing when the target emotion has changed during a session, allowing clients to spend too much time talking about their past, etc. This lecture reviews the common errors therapists make as well as various strategies to correct them.